Executive income protection is designed for small to medium-sized businesses looking to offer selected employees the benefits of extended sick pay.

-In most businesses there are certain employees and members of management that are considered vital to the success of the business.
+In most businesses there are certain employees and members of management who are considered vital to the success of the business.
 They are typically the highest paid and subsequently they demand the most fiscally generous benefits packages.
-So it makes sense to take out, on their behalf, an income protection insurance policy that safeguards these key personnel’s income should they be unable to work due to illness or injury.
+So, it makes sense to take out, on their behalf, an income protection insurance policy that safeguards these key personnel’s income should they be unable to work due to illness or injury.

-An Executive Income Protection policy is owned by the company but is underwritten on the life of an employee or director.
-If that staff member is off work due to illness or injury the policy would pay out a monthly benefit to the business, which the business must then distribute to the employee via the usual payment method (e.g. PAYE).
+An executive income protection policy is owned by the company but is underwritten on the life of an employee or director.
+If that staff member is off work due to illness or injury, the policy would pay out a monthly benefit to the business, which the business must then distribute to the employee via the usual payment method (e.g. PAYE).

 Due to the tax efficiency and high percentage of income that can be covered, it is a great way for key members of a small business to protect their income against being unable to work.

 The monthly benefit can be up to 80% of the employees’ gross income which, unlike regular income protection, can include dividends, commission, bonuses, overtime and pension contributions (as long as the insured person can prove that this has formed part of their normal salary over the last three years) and P11D benefits which would be lost in the event of incapacity.